 - Greater equality – redistribute income and wealth to improve equality of opportunity and equality of outcome.

-- Market failure – Markets fail to take into account externalities and are likely to under-produce public/merit goods.
+- Overcome market failure – Markets fail to take into account externalities and are likely to under-produce public/merit goods.
 For example, governments can subsidise or provide goods with positive externalities.

 - Macroeconomic intervention. – intervention to overcome prolonged recessions and reduce unemployment.

 - Governments liable to make the wrong decisions – influenced by political pressure groups, they spend on inefficient projects which lead to an inefficient outcome.

 - Personal freedom.
 Government intervention is taking away individuals decision on how to spend and act.
 Economic intervention takes some personal freedom away.

-- The market is best at deciding how and when to produce.
+- The market is most efficient at deciding how and when to produce.

 Arguments for government intervention to improve equality

 In a free market, there tends to be inequality in income, wealth and opportunity.
 Private charity tends to be partial.
 Government intervention is necessary to redistribute income within society.

 - Diminishing marginal returns to income.
 The law of diminishing returns states that as income increases, there is a diminishing marginal utility.
 If you have an income of £2 million a year.
 An increase in income to £2.5 million gives only a marginal increase in happiness/utility.
 For example, your third sports car gives only a small increase in total utility.

 - However, if you are unemployed, and surviving on £50 a week.
 A 10% increase in income gives a substantial boost in living standards and quality of life.
 Therefore, redistributing income can lead to a net welfare gain for society.
 Therefore income redistribution can be justified from a utilitarian perspective.